dev-Rhllor/enautoCodingExcercises/README.md

 - Gather interface information using **ios facts** module (structured data)
 - Gather "show interface brief" using **ntc-ansible** module (structured data)

 NOTE: The ntc-ansible module has to be installed in the system.
-Follow the [official repo](https://github.com/networktocode/ntc-ansible) for instructions.

 ### 1.3 RESTCONF: